 The way Homes for Lambeth will be structured puts its governance firmly within the council’s democratic structures.
-A new ‘Ownership and Stewardship Committee’ will be created.
-All decisions made by the cabinet will be based on recommendations from this committee and will be subject to the normal checks and balances of the council’s constitution.
-The committee will initially be made up of:
+A new ‘Ownership and Stewardship’ panel will be created.
+All decisions made by the cabinet will be based on recommendations from this panel and will be subject to the normal checks and balances of the council’s constitution.
+The panel will initially be made up of:

 - Deputy Leader for Investment and Partnerships (Chair);